gurongzhang/DAT505-GitHub/Session9/README.md

   * ### Supplemental project
 #### This session introduced how to **add audio** into the scene and combine the audio with the *Raycasting system*. **Glitch** and **Shaders** were new concepts that introduced to us.
 In this last session, some other interesting projrcts were given to us as the inspiring resources.
 ## S9-ClassExample-00-RaycastAudio: *Playing sound effect automatically when moving mouse on the objects*
-#### This example is based on the *S8-ClassExamples-02-objLoader-Raycasting*, we studied how to load audio into the scene and adjust the properties of it.
+#### This example is based on the *S8-ClassExamples-02-objLoader-Raycasting*, we studied how to load audio to the scene and adjust the properties of it.
 ![S9-ClassExample-00-RaycastAudio00](/Session9/(README)pictures/pic-0.png "S9-ClassExample-00-RaycastAudio00")
 ### Knowledge Points
 1. The codes relate to loading the audio: